atom-community/sync-settings/README.md

 ## Usage

+Open the Atom [Command Palette](https://github.com/atom/command-palette) where you can search for the following list of commands.

 Backup or restore all settings from the <kbd>Packages</kbd> menu or use one of the following **commands**:
 * `sync-settings:backup`
 * `sync-settings:restore`